EnglishScript/english-script/README.md

 ## To compile Alvin A.I.

-You need first the ES SDK from the http://www.englishscript.com/packages.
+You need first the latest ES SDK from the http://www.englishscript.com/packages.
 After installing it, clone the english-script repo to your local computer, go to 'src/alvin' and run "make all".